Gustav Klimt: Drawings

 In 1963, the Albertina museum in Vienna began researching the drawings of Gustav Klimt.
 The research project Gustav Klimt.
 Die Zeichnungen, has since been associated with intensive exhibition and publication activities.

 Between 1980 and 1984 Alice Strobl published the three-volume catalogue raisonné, which records and describes all drawings by Gustav Klimt known at the time in chronological order.
 An additional supplementary volume was published in 1989.
 In the following year Strobl transferred her work to the art historian and curator Marian Bisanz-Prakken, who had assisted her since 1975 in the determination and classification of the works and who continues the research project to this day.
-Since 1990, Marian Bisanz-Prakken has redefined, documented, and scientifically processed around 400 further drawings.
+Since 1990, Bisanz-Prakken has redefined, documented, and scientifically processed around 400 further drawings.

 This makes the Albertina Vienna the only institution in the world that has been examining and scientifically classifying the artist's works for half a century.
 The research project now includes information on over 4,300 works by Gustav Klimt.